ontola/home/README.md

 ## Deployment

-We deploy to AWS Lambda, which should be automated in a Github action.
+We deploy to AWS Amplify, which is run automatically on pushing.